 Most human callers will stop calling if you let them politely know that your Sprint number no longer belongs to the person they're calling.

 Automated calls frequently offer an option to stop future calls.
 Sometimes those options will work, and I advise trying them (others may say otherwise, but my experience has been favorable in stopping refinance-offer calls).

-You can also send calls from specific numbers to voicemail without using any add-on apps.
+You can send calls from specific numbers to voicemail without using any add-on app.
 To do that:

 - Using the People app, create a new contact entry for unwanted calls.